PranavEranki/AmazonReviewSentimentAnalysis/README.md

 * unixReviewTime - time of the review (unix time)
 * reviewTime - time of the review (raw)

- Here are the codes to read the data into a pandas data frame as Julian McAuley indicates:
+ Here is the code to read the data into a pandas data frame:

 ```python
 import pandas as pd